speedata/publisher/doc/manual/doc/description-en/css.md

       }
     </Stylesheet>

-With these rules, some of the XML elements in the layout stylesheet (currently `Box`, `Frame`, `Paragraph`, `Tablerule`, `Td`) can be styled.
+With these rules, some of the XML elements in the layout stylesheet (currently `Box`, `Frame`, `Rule`, `Paragraph`, `Tablerule`, `Td`) can be styled.
 As it is common with CSS, you can set the properties with the class name, the id and the command name.

 For this table